-One of the central features of the Web is the ability for each Web page to offer connections to other Web pages in the click of a button.
+One of the central features of the Internet is the ability for each website to offer connections to other sites in the click of a button.
 There are a few ways that websites connect with one another, each with different legal implications for getting permission.
 This section discusses the issues raised when your site connects to other websites, and it provides a sample linking agreement.

 Two common ways websites connect to other sites are linking and framing.